 We’re whisked through a landscape of dazzling mountains to landing spots, sometimes on impossibly small pieces of outcrop.
 Seconds after everyone is out and the guides have unloaded packs from the cargo basket, we are left in silence.
 In the middle of true wilderness.

-Imagine wildflower-filled meadows with a backdrop of not one but many massive glaciers; waterfalls tumbling from 1000 metre-high cliffs; rocks that speak to the earth’s geologic history and lakes – an otherworldly colour of turquoise and blue.
-That’s the backdrop for 2.5 days of hiking.
+Imagine wildflower-filled meadows with a backdrop of not one, but many massive glaciers; waterfalls tumbling from 1000 metre-high cliffs; rocks that speak to the earth’s geologic history and lakes – an otherworldly colour of turquoise and blue.
+That’s the backdrop for 2.5 days when you heli hike in the Cariboos.

 I’ve been teamed up with John Mellis, the senior mountain guide at CMH, who’s perfected the art of getting everyone’s attention with a magnificent yodel followed by an easy smile.
 After a few words of advice, we’re off at a comfortable pace.